Blog

 What are the advantages and main qualities of RMNs?

 RMNs’ biggest advantage is customer data.
-RMNs operate as (almost) fully authenticated environments, because (either in an app or on the website) the customer is providing her email ID and often more PII data.
+RMNs operate as (almost) fully authenticated environments, because (either in an app or on the website) the customer is providing their email ID and often more PII data.
 On top of that, most retailers have a loyalty system that keeps their customers locked into their ecosystem.

 In an increasingly cookieless/identity constrained advertising space, RMNs having this data becomes a critical value proposition, as it allows retailers an ability to target more precisely.